 My point is that Bossa Nova is a worldwide musical phenomenon – has been for decades.
 But now it’s time to tune in to Bossa’s future.
 The New Bossa.
 And it’s an interesting story.

-But Bossa Nova has found itself in cultural transition: For the first time its best songs are coming not from the sandy shores of Zoan Sul, but from… Italy.
+But Bossa Nova has found itself in a cultural transition: For the first time, its best songs are coming not from the sandy shores of Zoan Sul, but from… Italy.

 Italy is a musical melting pot, so – strictly in musical terms – the daughter of the girl from Ipanema has moved to Milan, having tired of the Brazilian Bonbons thrown at her from the ‘Little Boat’ crew in Rio.